PGCert Teaching Professional Theatre Dance / MA Dance Education

 Applicants who have non-standard qualifications (or who wish work or life experience to be taken into account as part of their application) will be considered on an individual basis, in line with the general aims and principles of the Admissions Policy and within the terms of the Accreditation of Prior Learning policy (APEL).

-*Additional Course Costs: £200-£400 application fee for FHEA professional recognition with Advance HE.
+There is also an additional £200-£400 application fee for FHEA professional recognition with Advance HE.